kellyasim/graphicsnvis/group_7_assignment5/README.txt

-Press the "play" button to display the animation
+Press the "play" button to display the animation, file takes a bit to load.
+Please be patient.